brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 * “It’s just fun for me.” _If it’s not fun for everyone, no one will get to play.
 If you want to play a game where you’re the only one having fun, go play Skyrim._
 * “You’re just being too sensitive.” _If you’re not willing to respect others at the table, you shouldn’t be playing here._

-While players absolutely can voice their concerns, having more confrontational conversations like this usually requires the DM’s support.
+While players can voice their concerns, having more confrontational conversations like this usually requires the DM’s support.
 If the DM is the problem, it may take several players to bring the problem to them.
 Hopefully, a quick conversation will be all you need to set things right and make sure everyone has fun, but unfortunately, some people have a real problem owning up to their actions.

 If it becomes clear, either before or after a conversation, that the table is not going to change and will keep disrespecting or endangering you, your best option is probably to leave the table.
 If your regular DnD or RPG sessions come with a sense of dread and anxiety, you are under no obligation to continue going.
 This may ruffle some feathers with friends and family, but the way people treat you at the table is often an early indicator of how they’ll treat you everywhere else, so setting boundaries early can prevent a lot of harm and drama down the road.